-882. BMW also concealed and suppressed material facts concerning what is evidently the true culture of BMW-one characterized by an emphasis on profits and sales above compliance with federal and state clean air laws and emissions regulations that are meant to protect the public and consumers.
+882. BMW, with Bosch's knowledge and complicity, also concealed and suppressed material facts concerning what is evidently the true culture of BMW-one characterized by an emphasis on profits and sales above compliance with federal and state clean air laws and emissions regulations that are meant to protect the public and consumers.
 It also emphasized profits and sales above the trust that Plaintiffs and Class members placed in its representations.
 Consumers buy diesel vehicles from BMW because they feel they are clean diesel vehicles.
 They do not want to be spewing noxious gases into the environment.
 And yet, that is precisely what the Polluting BMW Vehicles are doing.

 883. BMW's false representations were material to consumers, because they concerned the quality of the Polluting BMW Vehicles, because they concerned compliance with applicable federal and state law and regulations regarding clean air and emissions, and also because the representations played a significant role in the value of the vehicles.
-As BMW well knew, its customers, including Plaintiffs and Class members, highly valued that the vehicles they were purchasing or leasing were fuel efficient, clean diesel vehicles with reduced emissions, and they paid accordingly.
+As Defendants well knew, their customers, including Plaintiffs and Class members, highly valued that the vehicles they were purchasing or leasing were fuel efficient, clean diesel vehicles with reduced emissions with improved fuel economy, and they paid accordingly.